RedHatInsights/insights-core-tutorials/docs/customtut_parsers.rst

 --------------

 It is important that we ensure our tests will run successfully after any change to our parser.
-We are able to do that in two ways, first by using ``doctest`` to test our *Examples* section of the ``secure_shell`` module, and second by writing tests that can be tested automatically using ``pytest``.
+We are able to do that in two ways: first by using ``doctest`` to test our *Examples* section of the ``secure_shell`` module, and second by writing tests that can be tested automatically using ``pytest``.
 Starting